MeanderingProgrammer/harpoon-core.nvim/README.md

 # Differences from Original

-While many of the publically exposed behaviors have been copied to be nearly exact there are a couple of intentional differences in behavior:
+While many of the publicly exposed behaviors have been copied to be nearly exact there are a couple of intentional differences in behavior:

 - Invalid files are never saved to your marks.
 When editing you can add whatever